smmckay/quex-mirror/doc/source/02-syntax/patterns/re-context-dependent.rst

 .. _sec:pre-and-post-contexts:

-Pre- and Post- Contexts
+Pre- and Post-Contexts
 #######################

+Patterns may require a restricted context.
+Modes and mode transitions model larger contexts such as *languages*.
+A more concise type of context is the *border*, i.e. to what comes before or after the pattern.
+Relying on regular expressions pre- and post-contexts provide a means to specify such constraints.

+A pre-context matches backwards on content before the start position of the current analyzer step.
+A post-context matches behind the pattern's lexeme.
-This section discusses pre- and post-Contexts restricting the ability of a pattern to match based on what comes before or after it.
-The characters which match the pre- and post-contexts are themselves not part of the matching lexeme.
-Pre-context trigger investigations backwards on content that has already been passed.
-Post-context match behind the core pattern without consuming anything.
+Lexatoms matching the pre- and post-contexts are not part of the matching pattern's lexeme.

 Figure :ref:`pre-and-post-context` shows the example of a core pattern ``[a-z]+`` which may only match if specific pre and post contexts are met.